Sir William Richmond Brown, 2nd Bt.1

 Sir William Richmond Brown, 2nd Bt. was born on 16 January 1840.2 He was the son of Alexander Brown and Sarah Benedict Brown.1 He married Emily Mountsteven, daughter of General William T. B. Mountsteven, on 28 May 1862.2 He died on 10 May 1906 at age 66.2

-He succeeded to the title of 2nd Baronet Brown, of Richmond Hill, Lancashire [U.K., 1863] on 3 March 1864.2 He gained the rank of Colonel in the service of the 1st Brigade, Lancashire Artillery Volunteers.2 He held the office of Deputy Lieutenant (D.L.).2 He held the office of High Sheriff of Northamptonshire in 1873.2
+He succeeded as the 2nd Baronet Brown, of Richmond Hill, Lancashire [U.K., 1863] on 3 March 1864.2 He gained the rank of Colonel in the 1st Brigade, Lancashire Artillery Volunteers.2 He held the office of Deputy Lieutenant (D.L.)2 He held the office of High Sheriff of Northamptonshire in 1873.2

 Children of Sir William Richmond Brown, 2nd Bt. and Emily Mountsteven